 Before you grab your surfboard and head for the sunny shores of El Salvador, write down the international dialling code for your friends and family so that they can keep up to date with your adventures!
 It’s +503.

-Do you know any interesting or fun facts about El Salvador that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about El Salvador?
+Share them in the comments below!